To start - avoid all the stuff –

--Mobile – I crafted a cute little mobile and it did nothing.
+-Mobile – I crafted a cute little mobile and it looked beautiful but did nothing for baby.
 This Fisher Price projection mobile, however, was a life saver .

--Infant Chair - With the first kid, we took hand-me-downs and freebies, and that was great.
+-Infant bouncer/ lounger chair - With the first kid, we took hand-me-downs and freebies, and that was great.
 With the second, we splurged on the Bjorn Balance Bouncer and it is amazing.

 Things to get at a garage sale/Craigslist/secondhand: